 You can view the DC components controlled by the DC control panel here (Fig. 7.2).
-Notice when the battery selector switch is switched on the respective voltage of the battery is shown on the right by the digital volt meter.
 Indicator lights are built into most switches and alert you that the selected system is powered.

 7.2.5 Breakers, Switches, and Fuses

 All electrical systems aboard your boat are provided with over-current protection in the form of breakers or fuses.
 Examples of breakers are the system or component controls at the 12 Volt Panel, or in the battery selector switch panel.
 Systems that would normally require you to energize them for use are provided with switches.